harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Overview.md

 * A season-specific **`PhoenixRobot`** class that owns subsystems.
 * Small, focused **subsystems** (drive, vision, shooter, etc.).
 * **Thin TeleOp and Auto shells** that delegate to `PhoenixRobot`.

+This overview explains how the packages fit together and how your code sits on top of them.
+For concrete “how do I start a TeleOp?” steps, see the **Beginner’s Guide**.

 ---